-Basic Requireme ents (21 credits)
+Basic Requirements (21 credits)

 FDSC 506 Food Composition & Behavior 3.0

 FDSC 550 Food Microbiology 3.0

 FOOD 503 Global Cuisine Studio 3.0

 FOOD 520 Culinary Studio 3.0

 FOOD 605 Culture and Gastronomy 3.0

 FOOD 606 The Contemporary Food System 3.0

 FOOD 801 Food Systems Practicum/Project 2.0

 FOOD 890 Seminar in Culinary Arts and Science 1.0

-Advanced Requi irements (9 credits) 9.0
+Advanced Requirements (9 credits) i 9.0

-Culinary Arts (sel ect at least 1 of the following)
+Culinary Arts (select at least 1 of the for ollowing)

 FOOD 626 Kitchen Garden

 HRM 501 Foundations of the Hospitality Industry

 HRM 565 Culinary Tourism

-Food Science (se elect at least 1 of the following)
+Food Science (select at least 1 of the following)

 FDSC 557 Advanced Food Product Development

 FDSC 568 Functional Foods

 FDSC 577 Food Engineering

-Food Systems (se elect at least 1 of the following)
+Food Systems (select at least 1 of the following)

 CCM 701 Contemporary Social Theory

 COM 516 Campaigns for Health and Environment

-90 CTS 501 Introduction to Science Technology and Society

-CTS 610 Introduction to Science, Technology and Society Material Culture

-is and Electiv 5.0

-5.0

-OOD 699 Thesis Research in Culinary Arts and Science

-ulinary Arts El

-OOD 503 Global Cuisine Studio

-OOD 525 Garde Manger Laboratory

-OOD 530 Charcuterie

-FC OOD 600 Advanced Studies with a Master Chef

-FC OOD 612 Food Writing

-FC OOD 626 Kitchen Garden

-HF RM 501 Foundations of the Hospitality Industry

-HF RM 565 Culinary Tourism

-Fo ood Science E Electives ††

-FD DSC 501 Research Methods for Food Science

-FD DSC 557 Advanced Food Product Development

-FD DSC 568 Functional Foods

-FD DSC 577 Food Engineering

-FD DSC 662 Sensory Evaluation of Food

-Fo ood Systems I Electives ^{††}

-CC CM 701 Contemporary Social Theory

-C CM 715 Media, Advocacy and Public Spaces

-CC CM 735 Material Culture

-C CM 760 The Body Digital: Biopolitics and New Media

-CC OM 516 Campaigns for Health and Environment

-CC OM 520 Science Writing

-CC OM 575 Grant Writing

-PL LCY 509 Sustainability & Public Policy

-SC CTS 501 Introduction to Science, Technology and Society

-SC CTS 502 Research Methods

-SC CTS 610 Material Culture

-SC CTS 615 The Biopolitics of Health

-SC CTS 660 Theoretical and Sociological Aspects of Measurement

-Total Credits 4 15.0

-Nine (9.0) credits of courses taken in completion of the Advanced Requirements do not count towards the Thesis and Elective Requirement.
+SCTS 501 Introduction to Science, Technology and Society

+SCTS 610 Material Culture

+Thesis and Electives † 15.0

+FOOD 699 Thesis Research in Culinary Arts and Science

+Culinary Arts Electives ††

+FOOD 503 Global Cuisine Studio

+FOOD 525 Garde Manger Laboratory

+FOOD 530 Charcuterie

+FOOD 600 Advanced Studies with a Master Chef

+FOOD 612 Food Writing

+FOOD 626 Kitchen Garden

+HRM 501 Foundations of the Hospitality Industry

+HRM 565 Culinary Tourism

+Food Science Electives ††

+FDSC 501 Research Methods for Food Science

+FDSC 557 Advanced Food Product Development

+FDSC 568 Functional Foods

+FDSC 577 Food Engineering

+FDSC 662 Sensory Evaluation of Food

+Food Systems Electives †† †

+CCM 701 Contemporary Social Theory

+CCM 715 Media, Advocacy and Public Spaces

+CCM 735 Material Culture

+CCM 760 The Body Digital: Biopolitics and Media

+COM 516 Campaigns for Health and Environment

+COM 520 Science Writing

+COM 575 Grant Writing

+PLCY 509 Sustainability & Public Policy

+SCTS 501 Introduction to Science, Technology and Society

+SCTS 502 Research Methods

+SCTS 610 Material Culture

+SCTS 615 The Biopolitics of Health

+SCTS 660 Theoretical and Sociological Aspects of Measurement

+Total Credits 45.0

+- Nine (9.0) credits of courses taken in completion of the Advanced Requirements do not count towards the Thesis and Elective Requirement.
 For example, if FOOD 626 is the only course a student completes under the Culinary Arts Advanced Requirement, it cannot count towards the 15.0 credits of Electives.
-However, if a student takes both FOOD 626 and HRM 501, this will count as 3.0 credits

-Students who elect to pursue the Thesis option should plan to complete 9.0 credits of FOOD 699 Thesis Research in Culinary Arts and Science, and select 6.0 credits from the list of suggested electives.

-- † The presence of a course on this list does not guarantee that it will be offered during any particular term.
-Some courses are offered at faculty discretion or only once every several years. - †† Graduate students in the MS Culinary Arts and Science program may take other electives from across Drexel University with prior approval from the Director of the MS Program in Culinary Arts and Science.
+However, if a student takes both FOOD 626 and HRM 501, this will count as 3.0 credits towards Electives. - \\ Students who elect to pursue the Thesis option should plan to complete 9.0 credits of FOOD 699 Thesis Research in Culinary Arts and Science, and select 6.0 credits from the list of suggested electives. - The presence of a course on this list does not guarantee that it will be offered during any particular term.
+Some courses are offered at faculty discretion or only once every several years. - Graduate students in the MS Culinary Arts and Science program may take other electives from across Drexel University with prior approval from the Director of the MS Program in Culinary Arts and Science.
 Unless otherwise noted, these courses may not be repeated for credit.